bionaut/synaptic/TECHNICAL.md

   - When `Synaptic.start/3` is called it fetches the workflow definition, generates a run id, and asks `Synaptic.RuntimeSupervisor` to start a new runner with that definition + initial context.
+  - The `:start_at_step` option allows starting execution at a specific step by name.
+The engine validates the step exists, finds its index in the steps list, and passes `start_at_step_index` to the runner.
+Invalid step names return `{:error, :invalid_step}`.
   - `resume/2`, `inspect/1`, and `history/1` are convenience wrappers around the
     runner GenServer calls. `stop/2` sends a shutdown request so the runner can mark itself as `:stopped`, broadcast an event, and terminate cleanly.
 - `Synaptic.Runner` is a GenServer that owns the mutable workflow state:
   - Holds the definition, context, current step index, status, waiting payload, retry budgets, and history timeline.
+  - On init it accepts an optional `:start_at_step_index` option.
+If provided, the runner initializes `current_step_index` to that value instead of 0, allowing execution to begin at a specific step.
+The provided context should contain all data that would have been accumulated up to that step.
   - On init it immediately `{:continue, :process_next_step}` so runs execute as soon as the child boots.
   - Each step execution happens inside `Task.async/await` so crashes are caught